Battle of Antietam: Aftermath

+Casualties

 The battle was over by 5:30 p.m.
 On the morning of September 18, Lee's army prepared to defend against a Federal assault that never came.
 After an improvised truce for both sides to recover and exchange their wounded, Lee's forces began withdrawing across the Potomac that evening to return to Virginia.
 Losses from the battle were heavy on both sides.
 The Union had 12,410 casualties with 2,108 dead.
 Confederate casualties were 10,316 with 1,547 dead.
 This represented 25% of the Federal force and 31% of the Confederates.
-Overall, both sides lost a combined total of 22,726 casualties in a single day, almost the same amount as the number of losses that had shocked the nation at the 2-day Battle of Shiloh five months earlier.
-Of the other casualties, 1,910 Union and 1,550 Confederate troops died of their wounds soon after the battle, while 225 Union and 306 Confederate troops listed as missing were later confirmed as dead.
-Several generals died as a result of the battle, including Maj.
-Gens.
-Joseph K. Mansfield and Israel B. Richardson and Brig.
-Gen. Isaac P. Rodman on the Union side, and Brig.
-Gens.
-Lawrence O. Branch and William E. Starke on the Confederate side.
-Confederate Brig.
-Gen. George B. Anderson was shot in the ankle during the defense of the Bloody Lane.
+Overall, both sides lost a combined total of 22,727 casualties in a single day, almost the same amount as the number of losses that had shocked the nation at the two-day Battle of Shiloh five months earlier.

+Several generals died as a result of the battle, including major generals Joseph K. Mansfield and Israel B. Richardson and Brigadier General Isaac P. Rodman on the Union side, and brigadier generals Lawrence O. Branch and William E. Starke on the Confederate side.
+Confederate Brigadier General George B. Anderson was shot in the ankle during the defense of the Bloody Lane.
 He survived the battle but died later in October after an amputation.
+Six generals on each side were wounded.
+All were brigadiers except Union Major General Hooker and Confederate Major General Richard H. Anderson.

-The fighting on September 17, 1862, killed 7,650 American soldiers.
-More Americans died in battle on September 17, 1862, than on any other day in the nation's history.
-Antietam is sometimes cited as the bloodiest day in all of American history.
-Antietam ranks fifth in terms of total casualties in Civil War battles, falling behind Gettysburg, Chickamauga, Chancellorsville, and Spotsylvania Court House.
+Antietam saw the most casualties for a single-day battle during the war, and has been described as the bloodiest day in all of American history.
+The battle ranks in the top ten in terms of total casualties in American Civil War battles.
+One source has the battle ranked fifth, falling behind Gettysburg, Chickamauga, Chancellorsville, and Spotsylvania Court House.
+Another source ranks Antietam eighth with the additional battles of the Wilderness, Shiloh, and Stones River ranked higher.
+Among those assisting the undersupplied army surgeons during (and after) the battle was Clara Barton, who brought a wagonload of medical supplies to the battlefield.
+She later founded the American Red Cross disaster relief organization.